vector-php/vector/docs/auto-generate/Lib/ArrayList.md

 Parameter | Type | Description
 -|-|-
-$predicate | callable | callable $predicate Function to use for testing each element
+$predicate | callable | Function to use for testing each element
-$list | array | array    $list      List to take elements from return | array | array               First elements of list that all pass the $predicate
+$list | array | List to take elements from return | array | First elements of list that all pass the $predicate

 ---